Where to Stay in the Caribbean Right Now

 Member of The Edit by Chase Travel

-Set on the Nature Isle of the Caribbean, the InterContinental Dominica understood the assignment.
+Set on the Nature Island of the Caribbean, the InterContinental Dominica understood the assignment.
 The laid-back resort borders the stunning Cabrits National Park, a protected area that spans 1,313 acres and contains tropical jungle, bird-filled wetlands, coral reefs and a historic fort.
 Guest rooms at the resort pair dark wood furnishings with blue and green accents that reflect the sea and forested hills outside, and some suite types include private pools and outdoor showers or bathtubs.
 The Kwéyòl Restaurant sources vegetables and herbs from the on-site organic orchard and seafood from area fishermen, while the Rumfire Bar is the place to go for cocktails made with locally distilled spirits.
 In 2026, the property will launch a 105-berth marina offering yacht access for guests hoping to truly arrive in style.

 Salterra, a Luxury Collection Resort & Spa